-- Spiced Rum: bourbon works too, but both are optional.
+- Spiced Rum: Bourbon or brandy work too, but any alcohol is completely optional.

 How to Make Eggnog